-Antonio has all reasons to be happy, because he is now also looking after a new, high-tech beehive.
+Antonio has all reasons to be happy because he is now also looking after a new, high-tech beehive.
 Equipped with state-of-the-art cameras and sensors it takes bee monitoring to a new level.
 Data on light-intensity, rain, fine dust, weight and bee-activity are measured.
 This data is made available online so anyone can, with the help of live-data and video, keep track of the bees.
-The project’s goal is to increase awareness of the importance of the honeybee amongst students and pupils.
+The project’s goal is to increase awareness of the importance of the honeybee amongst students.

 Market dominance of honeybees – The big nine

-Worldwide there are a total of 370,000 plant species, out of which 170,000 are only pollinated by the honeybee.
-Humans know about 20 million different insect species, which pollinate plants, but there are only nine different species of honeybees.
+There is a total of 370,000 plant species worldwide, out of which 170,000 are pollinated only by the honeybee.
+Humans know of about 20 million different insect species which pollinate plants, but there are only nine different species of honeybees.
 Consequently, these nine honeybee species have a “pollination market share” of almost 50 per cent, which is quite impressive.
-The importance of the honeybee is huge and we would not know of most of the fruit and vegetable varieties without this genus.
+The importance of the honeybee is huge and we would not know of most of the fruit and vegetable varieties without it.
 The honeybee has systemic importance; it is too big to fail.
-That is why we have to do something to preserve and in the next step strengthen the honeybee population.
-The new beehive is another initiative to get honeybees into the cities, not only to improve the environment, but also to do good for the people living in the cities.
+That is why we have to do something to strengthen the honeybee population.
+The new beehive is another initiative to bring honeybees into cities, not only to improve the environment, but also to do good for the people living in the cities.

 Our life today is not possible without the honeybee.
 That is why its preservation is of great importance.
 With this project, the university sets an example and underlines its future-orientated alignment.

-Global warming has serious impacts on our environment.
+Global warming has a serious impact on our environment.
 We experience these frequently with blazing hot summer days or severe storms throughout the year.
 Bees are much more sensitive to changes in whether and so the impact they experience is much greater.
-The youth, participating in the Fridays for Future march, has recognized the magnitude of the impacts on the environment.
-And so has Frankfurt School.
-First steps have been taken one year ago with the inauguration of the first four beehives.
-The bees feel comfortable in their new homes surrounded by green, flourishing roof gardens and so you regularly see them flying around on campus.
+Young people who participate in the Fridays for Future march, have recognized the magnitude of the negative impact on the environment, just as Frankfurt School has.
+The first steps were taken one year ago through the inauguration of the first four beehives.
+The bees feel comfortable in their new homes surrounded by green, flourishing roof gardens and can regularly be seen flying around on the campus outdoor space.